nasosev/faisceau/README.md

 Look at the Jupyter Notebooks in the [examples](examples) folder.

 For simplicity and performance, _faisceau_ works with coefficients in the binary field F2.
-(The downside is that we cannot detect orientation.)

 ### Dependencies